 The parallels between the Ogygian flood and that of Noah become even more interesting when we know that the Old Testament mentions a giant Og (or Ogias the Giant).
 He helped Noah to build his ark.

 Long before Plato was born, in the second millennium BC, people of the Mediterranean were already the masters of the seas.
 No doubt, The Odyssey is a relic of this precise period in time.
-And if some brave sailor indeed managed to cross the Atlantic ocean, it is very likely that he would remember the ancient tradition of the continent that was reachable before the flood. (!)
+And if some brave sailor indeed managed to cross the Atlantic ocean, he would likely remember the ancient tradition of the continent that was reachable before the flood. (!)

 I have already proposed a theory that Mesoamerica was reachable by the means of ocean currents.
 It seems that the voyage would take anything between two and four weeks.
 And in the case of Odysseus, it was 18 days before the first island.